MihaelIsaev/AwesomeWS/README.md

 services.register(ws, as: WebSocketServer.self)
 ```
 Let's take a look at WS initializations params.
-First param is path of endpoint where you'd like to listen for websocket connection, in this example is `/ws`, but you should provide any as you do it for any enpoint in Vapor router.
+First param is a path of endpoint where you'd like to listen for a websocket connection, in this example it is `/ws`, but you could provide any as you do it for enpoints in Vapor router.
-Second param is optional, it's an array of middlewares which are protecting your websocket endpoint. e.g. you could use here
+Second param is optional, it's an array of middlewares which are protecting your websocket endpoint. e.g. for protecting b bearer token
 ```swift
 let tokenAuthMiddleware = User.tokenAuthMiddleware()
 let guardAuthMiddleware = User.guardAuthMiddleware()
 ```

-middlewares for protecting your ws endpoint by bearer token.
-Third parameter is a delegate object which will receive and handle all ws events like onOpen, onClose, onText, onBinary, onError.
+Third parameter is a controller object which will receive and handle all ws events like onOpen, onClose, onText, onBinary, onError.

 ### Controllers